ahmetonat/Aviation-Altimeter/README.md

 In this project, a full function barometric altimeter was implemented using a Flip32 (Naze32 clone) flight controller board with installed MS5611 pressure sensor, an SSD1306 graphic OLED screen on I2C, and a rotary encoder used in consumer products for volume etc. setting.
 A single LiPo cell powers the system, with about 40mA current draw.

-There is QNH compensation, and it is possible to learn the local QNH value from a nearby airport, dial it into the device, and obtain the MSL altitude in feet.
+There is QNH adjustment.
+It is possible to learn the local QNH value from a nearby airport, dial it into the device, and obtain the MSL altitude in feet.
 In exactly the same way as a conventional altimeter is used.

+Operation: At power up, information about the device is displayed briefly.
+Then altitude in ft. is displayed in the center of the screen, measured local pressure in hPa and temperature in Deg.
+C. at the top, and set QNH at the bottom.
+To adjust QNH, press and turn the dial.
+The QNH set screen appears.
+At the top are the altitude in ft. and m. in MSL, and in the main part, ANH value is displayed.
+If you know QNH, you can dial it while keeping the dial pressed in, or if you know the altitude, you can dial that.
+Upon releasing the dial, the device returns to displaying the altitude screen.
+Double click takes you into the information screen and back out of the information screen.

-The project requires u8glib ARM port, and compiled with GCC ARM Embedded toolchain, easily downloadable from Launchpad.
+The project requires u8glib ARM port, and was compiled with GCC ARM Embedded toolchain, easily downloadable from Launchpad.

+See the full write-up, complete with photos and video of operation in my blog: http://aviatorahmet.blogspot.com